Six ways to survive your first year as an entrepreneur

 “If I said I would call a customer back or email our profile, I can note that in the system and it would remind me to do so.
 That way I can keep my word.
 Big companies have structures in place to help them achieve their goal, but small companies don’t usually have the cash to invest in similar structures.
 This shouldn’t be an excuse, though.
 Technology offers us so many solutions to compete with the best.”

-On record keeping, Ciru says she has learned the value of keeping proper, detailed records, not just receipts.
+On record keeping, Ciru says she has learnt the value of keeping proper, detailed records, not just receipts.

 “We now have a contact database and all relevant documentation, so we can call up almost anything with a few clicks of a keyboard.”